bryanrtboy/ExplodingViewDiagram/README.md

 [Interface and Essentials](https://unity3d.com/learn/tutorials/topics/interface-essentials)
 The [Animator Component](https://unity3d.com/learn/tutorials/topics/animation/animator-component?playlist=17099) and [Animation Layers](https://unity3d.com/learn/tutorials/topics/animation/animator-controller-layers?playlist=17099) explain more about the Animator.
 To customize the UI elements, you will need to look at the [UI Tutorials](https://unity3d.com/learn/tutorials/s/user-interface-ui), pay particular attention to the [UI Canvas](https://unity3d.com/learn/tutorials/topics/user-interface-ui/ui-canvas?playlist=17111) and the [UI Rect Transform](https://unity3d.com/learn/tutorials/modules/beginner/ui/rect-transform?playlist=17111).

-My project includes [Post-Processing Effects](https://docs.unity3d.com/2018.2/Documentation/Manual/PostProcessing-Stack.html).
-These are under active development, so it's kind of hard to find them and instructions.
-I used the [Package Manager](https://blogs.unity3d.com/2018/05/04/project-management-is-evolving-unity-package-manager-overview/) to load the package from Unity>WIndows>Package Manager.
-You can probably use that to check if this version is current.

 This tutorial is geared for artist/designers.
 The [Artist Tutorials](https://unity3d.com/learn/tutorials/s/unity-artists) go into more detail about how to further improve the final look of the application.